This post may contain affiliate links. Please read our disclosure policy.

-Crispy roasted red potatoes with garlic and rosemary are the perfect pairing with red meat or grilled chicken.
-What sets these red potatoes apart is the ultra-tender inside and the perfectly crisp exterior. there’s a secret to the method.
+Crispy roasted red potatoes with garlic and rosemary are the perfect pairing with filet mignon or simple grilled jerk chicken.
+What sets these red potatoes apart is the ultra-tender inside and the perfectly crisp exterior.
+Keep reading to learn how to make the best red potatoes you’ve ever made!

-The simplest roasted potato recipe calls for coating raw potatoes with oil and seasonings, spreading them on a baking sheet, and roasting them in the oven.
+The most basic roasted potato recipe calls for simply roasting potatoes in the oven until tender.
 The problem with this method is the mismatched time it takes to crisp the exterior and fully cook the inside.
-Tender potatoes are usually burnt or overcooked on the outside.

-These roasted red potatoes are parboiled prior to baking, rendering a fluffy texture and an unmatched crispy exterior from roasting in oil.
-Finally, the potatoes are basted in garlic and rosemary butter for a buttery and garlicky finish.
-It’s one of the most delicious potatoes all around.
-While this method may seem like extra hassle, it’s one that shouldn’t be skipped.
+These roasted red potatoes are parboiled before baking, rendering a fluffy texture and an unmatched crispy exterior.
+Finally, the potatoes are basted in fresh garlic and rosemary butter for the perfect finish.

 Parboiling potatoes is the process of partially boiling potatoes in salted water.
 This process adds flavor and will result in roasted potatoes with a creamier finished texture.
 The flavor is better because the potatoes will absorb the salty water.